JEP 472: Prepare to Restrict the Use of JNI

 Description

 In JDK 22 and later releases, you can call native code via the Java Native Interface (JNI) or the Foreign Function & Memory (FFM) API.
 In either case, you must first load a native library and link a Java construct to a function in the library.
 These loading and linking steps are restricted in the FFM API, which means that they cause a warning to be issued at run time by default.
-In JDK NN, we will restrict the loading and linking steps in JNI so that they also cause a warning to be issued at run time by default.
+In JDK 24, we will restrict the loading and linking steps in JNI so that they also cause a warning to be issued at run time by default.

 We refer to restrictions on loading and linking native libraries as native access restrictions.
-In JDK NN, native access restrictions will apply uniformly whether JNI or the FFM API is used to load and link native libraries.
+In JDK 24, native access restrictions will apply uniformly whether JNI or the FFM API is used to load and link native libraries.
 The exact operations that load and link native libraries in JNI, which are now subject to native access restrictions, are described later.

 We will strengthen the effect of native access restrictions over time.
 Rather than issue warnings, a future JDK release will throw exceptions by default when Java code uses JNI or the FFM API to load and link native libraries.
 The intent is not to discourage use of JNI or the FFM API but, rather, to ensure that applications and the Java Platform have integrity by default.